BaierlSimon/HelloWorld/README.md

 ![world](https://user-images.githubusercontent.com/41597555/102718928-35113500-42eb-11eb-93af-fa501230ed9d.PNG)

 The program is written in Java, so you will need a development environment supporting Java to execute it.
-Just download the Folder, open the src folder and execute the program "HelloWorld.java".
+If you have that, just open the src folder and execute the program "HelloWorld.java".